- What does "voluntary" certification mean?

 With some exceptions, the Commonwealth of Virginia does accept segments of the certification process from other states or the federal certification program.
-Virginia will also accept full certification from other states and the federal court system.
+Virginia may also accept components of certification from other states and the federal court system, to be applied toward full Virginia certification.
 Please contact the Department of Judicial Services, Office of the Executive Secretary, Supreme Court of Virginia at 804/371-9241 to determine qualification status.

 - What is the State Court Interpreter Certification Consortium and what other types of foreign language interpreter certification does Virginia accept?

-The Judicial Council of Virginia considers presumptively eligible any person who has successfully completed the full requirements for federal court certification or certification by a state judicial system participating in the State Court Interpreter Certification Consortium administered by the National Center for State Courts.
+The Judicial Council of Virginia considers eligible any person who has successfully completed the full requirements for federal court certification or certification by a state judicial system participating in the State Court Interpreter Certification Consortium administered by the National Center for State Court, as long as the components applied would qualify the individual for certification within Virginia.
 Please visit the Consortium's website at www.ncsconline.org for additional information.
 Eligible persons who provide required documentation may be added to Virginia's list of certified Arabic, Korean, Mandarin, Russian, Spanish, Vietnamese language interpreters.